Close

 The power from the Shared Solar arrays is delivered to MGE's electric grid.
 It replaces electricity that would have been generated by fossil fuels and other sources.

 We do everything we can to maintain and operate the system to maximize the amount of electricity.
 Changes in the energy generated are normal because the amount of sunlight changes with the weather and seasons.
 The system will generate the most electricity in the summer when the sun is higher in the sky and the days are longer.
-It is also normal for solar panels to generate less energy over time as they age (about one-half of 1% less per year).
+It also is normal for solar panels to generate less energy over time as they age (about one-half of 1% less per year).

 We do everything we can to make repairs and restore the solar system to optimal performance.
 Damage to the solar arrays will not cause participants to lose power.
 MGE will continue to meet the energy needs of the participants with other resources as long as there is no damage to the electrical system feeding their homes.